David Gergen: Political activity

-Gergen began his political career in 1971 when he went to work for Richard Nixon as a staff assistant in the speech-writing office headed by Ray Price—a group that included Pat Buchanan, Ben Stein, and William Safire.
-Two years later, he rose to director of speechwriting.
+Gergen began his political career in 1971 when he went to work for Richard Nixon as a staff assistant in the office of speechwriters headed by Ray Price—a group which included Pat Buchanan, Ben Stein, and William Safire.
+In 1973, became the director.

-In 1974 Gergen took a brief hiatus from the White House to write speeches for Treasury Secretary William E. Simon.
-Gergen writes in his book, "For me it was a great trade—the Treasury team taught me all about free markets and fiscal discipline."
+In 1974, Gergen took a brief hiatus from the White House to write speeches for Treasury Secretary William E. Simon.
+Gergen wrote in his book, "For me it was a great trade—the Treasury team taught me all about free markets and fiscal discipline."
 Gergen returned to the White House in 1975 as director of communications for President Gerald Ford.
 In 1980, Gergen was an adviser to the George H. W. Bush presidential campaign and went on to join the Reagan White House in 1981.
 Beginning as a staff director, he eventually became director of communications.
-In 1993 Gergen returned to the White House, serving as counselor to President Bill Clinton and Secretary of State Warren Christopher.
+In 1993, Gergen returned to the White House, serving as counselor to President Bill Clinton and Secretary of State Warren Christopher.

 Journalism

-Currently, Gergen is a senior political analyst for CNN and often appears on Anderson Cooper 360 and Erin Burnett OutFront.
+Gergen was a senior political analyst for CNN and often appeared on Anderson Cooper 360 and Erin Burnett OutFront.

-Following his years in public service, Gergen worked as a political journalist, commentator, and editor.
+After his years in public service, Gergen worked as a political journalist, commentator, and editor.
 After leaving the White House in 1977, he worked as a freelance writer and, in 1978, as the first managing editor of Public Opinion, a magazine published by the American Enterprise Institute.
-From 1985 to 1986, he worked as an editor at U.S. News & World Report, where he became editor at large following his service in the Clinton administration.
+From 1985 to 1986, he worked as an editor at U.S. News & World Report, where he became editor at large after his service in the Clinton administration.
 There, he worked with publisher Mort Zuckerman to achieve record gains in circulation and advertising.

 Gergen's career in television began in 1985, when he joined the MacNeil/Lehrer NewsHour for Friday night discussions of politics, where he remained a regular commentator for five years.

-Currently, in addition to CNN, he has been a frequent guest on NPR and CBS’ Face the Nation.
-He has written for Parade Magazine and has been published in an array of other publications including The New York Times and Newsweek.

-Twice he has been a member of election coverage teams that won Peabody awards in 1988 with MacNeil/Lehrer Newshour, and in 2008 with CNN.
+In addition to CNN, he was a frequent guest on NPR and CBS’ Face the Nation.
+He wrote for Parade Magazine and was published in an array of other publications including The New York Times and Newsweek.
+Twice he was a member of election coverage teams which won Peabody awards in 1988 with MacNeil/Lehrer Newshour and in 2008 with CNN.